evancz/guide.elm-lang.org/book/effects/json.md

 - `update` handles the `GotGif` message for whenever a new GIF is available.
 Whatever happens there, we do not have any additional commands.
 It also handles the `MorePlease` message when someone presses the button, issuing a command to get more random cats.
 - `view` shows you the cats!

-The main diferrence is in the `getRandomCatGif` definition.
+The main difference is in the `getRandomCatGif` definition.
 Instead of using `Http.expectString`, we have switched to `Http.expectJson`.
 What is the deal with that?

 ## JSON